mono/monodevelop/README.md

 ## Notes for People Preparing Releases

 The addin gets released to http://addins.monodevelop.com under project 'FSharp' (project index 48).
-Contact @7sharp9, @sega, @tpetricek or @funnelweb to make an update.
+Contact @7sharp9, @tpetricek or @funnelweb to make an update.

 To build the .mpack files to upload to this site, use: